D3lyth/all-i-want-for-christmas/README.md

 The ideas for designing the app was that it was a simple, and quick way to be able to record the gift ideas without over complicating the process.
 Often when seeing a good idea of a gift, people will think - I must remember this, but then when it comes to birthdays and christmas, they've forgotten what to get.
 Also, most people when shopping can be in a rush or busy, therefore finding a way of noting these gifts in a simple, and quick manner was paramount.

 Another main feature for the app is that once the gifts have been added, they can be filtered by recipient, gift item or where to buy.
-This will be especially useful when rushing around the shops at Christmas - for example is someone were to find themselves in a shop like John Lewis - a quick search for 'John Lewis' will bring up all the gifts that need to be bought from thet specific shop, thus saving valuable time,
+This will be especially useful when rushing around the shops at Christmas - for example is someone were to find themselves in a shop like John Lewis - a quick search for 'John Lewis' will bring up all the gifts that need to be bought from thet specific shop, thus saving valuable time.

 ### Colour Scheme